fengb-tech/carch/README.md

 CARCH [![Build Status][travis-image]](travis-url)
 =====
-CARCH will be a Javascript game at some point in time.
-It is currently a tech demo of sorts.
+CARCH is a Javascript game, or it will be at some point in time.
+It is currently just a tech demo.

 Technology
 -------